 Dreams that take place at work can simply be you processing your day while you sleep.
 Alternatively, work dreams may be bringing your attention to a project or work environment that is causing you stress.
 Or, you might feel as though you haven't been putting in enough effort at your job and are worried about work piling up.
 It may also be linked to your sense of job security, as well as if the job is a good fit for you.

 If you dream about being in court, it might signify that you fear judgment in your waking life.
-In addition, you might feel as though you have been wrongly accused of something that is causing you stress, or like you have to constantly be defending yourself in your waking life.
+In addition, you might feel as though you have been wrongly accused of something that is causing you stress, or like you have to constantly defend yourself in your waking life.

 Dreams that take place in hotels may be telling you it's time to take a break or vacation.
 In addition, they may be about transitions in your life.
 Look to your waking life to see if you are at a point of transition or if it may be time to consider heading down a different path.